 And it’s not just for the holidays.
 This easy corn casserole recipe is a delicious side dish for a BBQ, potluck, or next to a rotisserie chicken from the deli.

-If you like this one, check out my cowboy cornbread casserole and my loaded ground beef casserole.
+If you like this one, check out my cowboy cornbread casserole and my loaded cornbread casserole.

 What’s the difference between corn casserole and corn pudding?